Addressing Lipoedema in Adults

 Compression Clothing

-Post-liposuction, wearing compression garments can be highly beneficial, especially when coupled with manual lymph drainage techniques.
+Wearing compression garments post-liposuction can be highly beneficial, especially when coupled with manual lymph drainage techniques.
 Compression clothing aids in lymphatic and venous drainage and helps to reduce swelling.
 If you are in the early stages of lipoedema, mild compression is often sufficient.

 Manual Lymphatic Drainage

 This specialised massage technique has shown promise in treating lipoedema.
-It’s recommended to undergo this treatment once or twice a week for optimal results.
+For optimal results, it’s recommended to undergo this treatment once or twice a week.
 The massage works by opening up lymphatic pathways, allowing fluid to drain naturally.
 This technique often accompanies other practices like brushing and wrapping.

 Balanced Diet